 The bar charts show how the Fund's performance has varied from year-to-year for each of the years shown.
-The returns for 2011 are not presented since they relate to a partial period.
 The charts indicate, in percentage terms, how much an investment made the first day of each financial year would have grown or decreased by the last day of the financial year.